Dawn Suzette Smith

 I have vivid memories of copying storybooks word for word when I was a beginning writer.
 I didn't know it was copywork at the time, but it started a lifelong love of writing.
 My home is filled with books (I had a large storybook collection before I even thought of having kids of my own) so it was no mystery when my daughter became an avid consumer of the written word.

-I have been homeschooling my two kids for the past nine years and using the Brave Writer philosophy for almost four years now.
+I have been homeschooling my two kids for the past 11 years and using the Brave Writer philosophy for six years now.
 As a writer myself, I thought teaching my kids to write would be a breeze.
 Little did I know how much guidance I would need along the way!
 Discovering Brave Writer was a lifesaver for teaching my kids writing in a way that honored their individual voices, which blended perfectly with the child-led Project-Based Homeschooling approach my family has used since the beginning of our homeschool adventure.

 I earned my B.A. in Psychology from Humboldt State University (California) and taught in a California Title 9 High School for six years before coming home to homeschool my kids.
 I was the Health Department Chair and coached water polo and swimming.
 I have worked for many years to promote children’s connection with nature and outdoor pursuits for both physical and mental health.